Permafrost/TundraTN/README.md

 // Reprocesses the given document in Trading Networks by rematching it against the
 // processing rule base and executing the first processing rule that matches. tundra.tn:reroute(bizdoc);

+// Retrieves arbitrary content (XML, flat files, binary) from the given $source URI, and routes it
+// to Trading Networks.
+//
+// Supports the following retrieval protocols / URI schemes:
+//   - file:   processes each file matching the given $source URI with the given processing $service.
+//             The file component of the URI can include wildcards or globs (such as *.txt or *.j?r)
+//             for matching multiple files at once.
+For example, file:////server:port/directory/*.txt
+//             would process all .txt files in the specified directory.
+//             To ensure each file processed is not locked or being written to by another process, the
+//             file is first moved to a ./archive directory prior to processing.
+//
+// Additional retrieval protocols can be implemented by creating a service named for the URI scheme in
+// the folder Tundra/tundra.support.content.retrieve.
+Services in this folder must implement the
+// Tundra/tundra.schema.content.retrieve:handler specification.
+//
+// Use the $limit input to configure the maximum number of content matches to be processed in a single
+// execution (defaults to 1000).
+tundra.tn:retrieve($source, $limit, TN_parms);

 // One-to-many conversion of an XML or flat file Trading Networks document (bizdoc) to another format.
 // Calls the given splitting service, passing the parsed content as an input, and routing the split